kdpenner/donald_must_vacate/README.md

 people who've tested positive.
 This number could be between 6 and 24.

-Let's assume that for every 1 person who tests positive and isolates for 10 days, 10 others are free to infect the population.
-If you are at a gathering of 10 random people, some of these people won't be infected; the remainder may be.
+Let's assume that for every 1 person who tests positive and isolates for 10 days, 10 other people are contagious and free to infect the population.
+If 1,000 people have tested positive in the past 10 days, 10,000 people are roaming free.

+If you go to a gathering of 10 random people, some of these people won't be infected; the remainder may be.
 The probability shown in the bottom plot is the probability that at least 1 person in the random group of 10 is infected.
 When the probability is 1, at least 1 person is infected---there is no doubt.
 When the probability is 0, no person is infected---there is no doubt.

 Credit for this idea goes to [Chande et al. (2020)][3].
+The model is very simple and should be taken with many grains of salt.

 ## Data